Goody-h/project-ib/README.md

 2. **Sample**: Image of a particular clothe to be analysed and categorised into the wardrobe.
     - Can be received from cloud storage, camera or any storage media.

-3. **Wardroble**: A virtual enviroment for the classification of clothes.
+3. **Wardrobe**: A virtual enviroment for the classification of clothes.
 Each sample placed in the wardrobe would be done according to its properties.
     - It is the storage area for clothes.
     - Can be made available accross devices through cloud storage.